 The Triangle Business Journal recently named Spoonflower one of the Best Places to Work, and the company landed at #1009 on Inc. Magazine's list of the 5000 fastest growing companies in the U.S.

-This type of printing has the added advantages of showing greater design detail than screen printing, as well as allowing designers the ability to use as many colors as they like in their designs.
-All Spoonflower fabric gets printed in Durham, North Carolina, by a merry band of fabric lovers.
+Digital textile printers are large-format inkjet printers specially modified to run fabric.
+Unlike conventional textile manufacturing, digital printing has the added advantages of showing greater design detail than screen printing, as well as allowing designers the ability to use as many colors as they like in their designs.
+All Spoonflower fabric gets printed in Durham, North Carolina or in Berlin, Germany by a merry band of fabric lovers.

 Gart is past president of Lulu.com, the largest independent self-publishing platform on the Internet, which he launched with Red Hat co-founder Bob Young in 2002.
 Prior to Lulu, he co-founded Avista Solutions, the dominant mortgage technology SAAS provider to small and medium-sized banks and credit unions.
 Gart began his career as a technology consultant and trainer in the United States and Europe.
 His startups have been listed among the Fast 500 and North Carolina Companies to Watch, won a Web 2.0 award, received an NC Idea Grant and won the Facebook Big Break for Small Business.
 He is committed to entrepreneurship in North Carolina, and donates 10% of his time to the Triangle region’s CED venture mentoring service.